 Titanium sponge metal is widely used in the aerospace industry due to its strength-to-weight ratio, making it essential for aircraft and spacecraft.
 It is also used in medical implants, consumer goods, and chemical processing.
 China is the largest producer of titanium sponge metal, producing 67% of the world’s output, followed by Japan, Kazakhstan, and Russia.

 The titanium sponge metal market is expected to see steady growth, particularly in the aerospace and military sectors, where high-strength, lightweight materials are crucial.
 China’s dominance in titanium production is expected to continue, but geopolitical tensions, particularly in Ukraine, may disrupt supply chains.
-As a result, countries outside of China may seek to diversify their sources of titanium sponge metal through investments in domestic production and alternative suppliers.
+As a result, countries outside China may seek to diversify their sources of titanium sponge metal by investing in domestic production and alternative suppliers.

-The global demand for minerals like cobalt, gallium, helium, lithium, magnesium, palladium, platinum, and titanium is set to grow significantly through 2029.
+The global demand for minerals such as cobalt, gallium, helium, lithium, magnesium, palladium, platinum, and titanium is projected to increase significantly through 2029.
 The rise of electric vehicles, renewable energy, aerospace technologies, and electronics will drive much of this demand.
 However, the market for these minerals is complex and influenced by geopolitical dynamics, technological advancements, and efforts to make supply chains more sustainable.

-Countries like China, South Africa, and Russia will continue to dominate production, but there will be growing efforts from other regions, such as Australia, Canada, and Chile, to expand their capacities.
+Countries such as China, South Africa, and Russia will continue to dominate production.
+Still, there will be increasing efforts by other regions, such as Australia, Canada, and Chile, to expand their capacities.
 Recycling technologies, alternative mining methods, and environmental concerns will also shape the future of these critical minerals.
 The way these challenges are addressed will significantly impact the stability and growth of global supply chains for these vital materials.